geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 33. In the **Message trace search results** window that appears, if no failed message deliveries appear in the list, you may need to wait several minutes before selecting the **Refresh** button that appears above the item list.

 34. Double-click on the first failed message to view the **Message trace details** pane for that message.
-This displays the sender, recipient, status, and error informationn, as well as the **How to fix it** instructions.
+This displays the sender, recipient, status, and error information, as well as the **How to fix it** instructions.
 Scroll to the bottom of this pane and select the **Close** button to close the message window. <br/>

 	Repeat this step for the other failed message.

-35 Close the **Message trace seacrch results** window, and then close the **New message trace** window.
+35. Close the **Message trace search results** window, and then close the **New message trace** window.
 This will return you to the **Message trace** window in the **Office 365 Security and Compliance center**.

 36. Remain signed into Office 365 as Holly.
 In your Internet Explorer browser, leave the tabs open for the next task.